DMR-Database/database/README.md

 </b></h2>
 If you always need to be up to date, even if the display might not show all the information for the newest users, then  <a href="https://github.com/bm-database/database-beta">these</a> files are what you need.
 <br><br>
-<b>DMR user database  <a href="https://github.com/bm-database/database-beta">BETA</a> for Ailunce, Anytone, Tytera and Pi-Star can be found <a href="https://github.com/bm-database/database-beta">here</a>.
+<b>DMR user database  <a href="https://github.com/DMR-database/database-beta">BETA</a> for Ailunce, Anytone, Tytera and Pi-Star can be found <a href="https://github.com/bm-database/database-beta">here</a>.
 </b>
 <hr>
 <b>Download latetst DMR user database for Ailunce, Anytone and Tytera</b>
 <br><br>
 <ul>
 <li>
-<a href="https://raw.githubusercontent.com/BM-Database/database/master/userhd.csv">Database for Ailunce HD1</a>
+<a href="https://raw.githubusercontent.com/DMR-Database/database/master/userhd.csv">Database for Ailunce HD1</a>
 </li>
 <li>
-<a href="https://raw.githubusercontent.com/BM-Database/database/master/userat.csv">Database for Anytone</a>
+<a href="https://raw.githubusercontent.com/DMR-Database/database/master/userat.csv">Database for Anytone</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database/raw/master/user.bin">Database for Tytera MD380 & MD390</a>
+<a href="https://github.com/DMR-Database/database/raw/master/user.bin">Database for Tytera MD380 & MD390</a>
 </li>
 <li>
-<a href="https://raw.githubusercontent.com/BM-Database/database/master/usermd2017.csv">Database for Tytera MD-2017</a>
+<a href="https://raw.githubusercontent.com/DMR-Database/database/master/usermd2017.csv">Database for Tytera MD-2017</a>
 </li>
 </ul>
 <br>
 For MD380-MD390 : If you edit the database by yourself do not forget to fill in the number of characters on the first line.
 Preview at the bottom of Notepad tab.
 Example Length: 4,275,525 Enter this number on the first line without commas thus 4275525.
 <hr>
-<b>Download DMR database tools for Ailunce, Anytone and Tytera</b>
+<b>Download DMR user database tools for Ailunce, Anytone and Tytera</b>
 <br><br>
 <ul>
 <li>
-<a href="https://github.com/BM-Database/database-tools/wiki/Ailunce-HD1-AdresTool-v2.00">Ailunce HD1 AdresTool v2.00</a>
+<a href="https://github.com/DMR-Database/database-tools/wiki/Ailunce-HD1-AdresTool-v2.00">Ailunce HD1 AdresTool v2.00</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database-tools/wiki/Anytone-AdresTool-v2.00">Anytone AdresTool v2.00</a>
+<a href="https://github.com/DMR-Database/database-tools/wiki/Anytone-AdresTool-v2.00">Anytone AdresTool v2.00</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database-tools/wiki/TyteraFlashTool-v2.00">TyteraFlashTool v2.00</a>
+<a href="https://github.com/DMR-Database/database-tools/wiki/TyteraFlashTool-v2.00">TyteraFlashTool v2.00</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database-tools/wiki/UserDB-FlashTool-v2.00-mini">UserDB FlashTool v2.00 mini</a>
+<a href="https://github.com/DMR-Database/database-tools/wiki/UserDB-FlashTool-v2.00-mini">UserDB FlashTool v2.00 mini</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database-tools/wiki/Tytera-2017-UserDbTool-v2.00">Tytera-2017 UserDbTool v2.00</a>
+<a href="https://github.com/DMR-Database/database-tools/wiki/Tytera-2017-UserDbTool-v2.00">Tytera-2017 UserDbTool v2.00</a>
 </li>
 </ul>